sstaub/mbedTickers/README.md

-# mbed Tickers Library v2
+# mbed Tickers Library v3

 The **mbed Tickers Library** allows you to create easily Ticker callbacks, which can call a function in a predetermined interval.
 You can change the number of repeats of the callbacks, if repeats is 0 the ticker runs in endless mode.
 Works like a "thread", where a secondary function will run when necessary.
 The library use no interupts of the hardware timers and works with the ```us_ticker_read()``` function.
 You are not (really) limited in the number of Tickers.
 The internal resolution is microseconds, this works with intervals up to 70 minutes.
 The library works similar as the Arduino Ticker library https://github.com/sstaub/Ticker and is different to the mbed Ticker / Timer libraries.

+## New in v3
+- added remaining() function
+- method to get interval time
+- functional support for callbacks

 ## New in v2